Potter Stewart: Early life and education

-Stewart was born in Jackson, Michigan, while his family was on vacation.
+Stewart was born in Jackson, Michigan, on January 23, 1915, while his family was on vacation.
 He was the son of Harriett L. (Potter) and James Garfield Stewart.
 His father, a prominent Republican from Cincinnati, Ohio, served as mayor of Cincinnati for nine years and was later a justice of the Ohio Supreme Court.

 Stewart earned an academic scholarship to attend the prestigious Hotchkiss School, where he graduated in 1933.
-He then went on to Yale University, where he was a member of Delta Kappa Epsilon (Phi chapter) and Skull and Bones graduating Phi Beta Kappa in 1937 with a Bachelor of Arts degree cum laude.
+He then went on to Yale University, where he was a member of Delta Kappa Epsilon (Phi chapter) and Skull and Bones, graduating Phi Beta Kappa in 1937 with a Bachelor of Arts degree cum laude.
 He served as chairman of the Yale Daily News.
 After studying international law at the University of Cambridge in England for a year, Stewart enrolled at Yale Law School where he graduated cum laude in 1941 with a Bachelor of Laws.
 While at Yale Law School, he was an editor of the Yale Law Journal and a member of Phi Delta Phi.
 Other members of that era included Gerald R. Ford, Peter H. Dominick, Walter Lord, William Scranton, R. Sargent Shriver, Cyrus R. Vance, and Byron R. White.
 The last would later become his colleague on the United States Supreme Court.

-Stewart served in World War II as a member of the U.S. Naval Reserve aboard oil tankers.
+Stewart served in World War II as a member of the U.S. Naval Reserve aboard oil tankers from 1941 to 1945, attaining the rank of lieutenant junior grade.
 In 1943, he married Mary Ann Bertles in a ceremony at Bruton Episcopal Church in Williamsburg, Virginia (at which his brother Zeph—also an initiate of Delta Kappa Epsilon and Skull and Bones, and eventually a professor of classics at Harvard—was the best man).
 They eventually had a daughter: Harriet (Virkstis), and two sons: Potter Jr. and David.
 He was in private practice with Dinsmore & Shohl in Cincinnati.
 During the early 1950s, he was elected to the Cincinnati City Council.